 Both the Van Loon and Jacobsz (Lootsman) charts are in turn based on an earlier set of sea charts first published by Hendrick Doncker in 1660, although the present charts are now oriented such that the map extends a bit further south and west.

 While Doncker’ first and second charts appear similar in an initial viewing, a closer comparison shows that Doncker has in fact made major updates throughout this example, most notably:

 - Australia: The southwestern coastline has been revised.

-- Java etc.: The shape of Java is revised and the islands to the east significantly updated.
+- Java and nearby islands: The shape of Java is revised and the islands to the east significantly updated.

 - Borneo: The shape of Borneo is significantly revised.

-- Philippines: The islands are significantly revised, most notable Mindanao and Luconia (Luzon).
+- Philippines: The islands are significantly revised, most notably Mindanao and Luconia (Luzon).

 - Taiwan: The shape of the island is significantly revised.

-- Cambodia/South Vietnam: Cambodia now named and the coastal features changed.
+- Cambodia/South Vietnam: Cambodia is now named, and the coastal features altered.